 - Locating a Field Education Ministry and Supervisor: The initiative for securing an appropriate ministry site is the responsibility of the student.
 Students should network with seminary faculty, friends, denominational contacts and others to assist them in locating a ministry site.
 The Director of Field Education must approve all internship sites and supervisors.

-- Field Education Registration: Prior to or concurrent with the beginning of the field experience, students are required to take Introduction to Pastoral and Theological Studies (ST502).
-In order to begin the Field Education experience, students must submit the “Field Education Registration Form” and the “Learning Covenant Worksheet” to the Director of Field Education.
+- Field Education Registration: In order to begin the Field Education experience, students must submit the “Field Education Registration Form,” “Mentor Information Form,” (completed and signed by the mentor), and a “Learning Covenant Worksheet” (completed by student and mentor together).
+These three forms should be submitted to the Director of Field Education.
+No hours can be counted until these forms have been submitted.
 Upon approval, the required 400 hours can start accumulating.
-RTS guidelines for Field Education must be adhered to closely in order to meet the M.Div. degree requirement.
+RTS guidelines for Field Education must be adhered to closely in order to meet the MDiv degree requirement.
+Students should also register for 01PT5900 which is offered each semester.

 - Field Education Supervisors: Students are responsible for selecting a supervisor, who must be approved by the Director of Field Education and meet the qualifications listed below.